fwibisono87/sui-archive/docs/tools/ffmpeg.md

 [`ffmpeg`](https://ffmpeg.org/) is a "A complete, cross-platform solution to record, convert and stream audio and video."
 For our intents and purposes, we use it to manipulate audio and video streams.

+## What does this tool do?
+ffmpeg is a tool that allows you to record, convert, and stream audio and video.
+It can be used to edit and manipulate audio and video streams in various ways using CLI.

+> Note: If you are using other tools, you shouldn't need to interact with this tool directly. **However**, it is required by other tools, for example [`yt-dlp`](/docs/tools/yt-dlp/)

 ## Setup

 ### Windows